Thomas26791/CNNArchLang/README.md

 `a(-> = 3, | = 2)->` is equal to `(a()->a()->a() | a()->a()->a())->`.

 ## Argument Sequences
-It is also possible to create a repetition of a method in another way through the use of argument sequences.
+It is also possible to iterate a method through the use of argument sequences.
 The following are valid sequences: `[2->5->3]`, `[true|false|false]`, `[2->1|4->4->6]`, `[ |2->3]`, `1->..->5` and `3|..|-2`.
 All values in these examples could also be replaced by variable names or expressions.
 The first three are standard sequences and the last two are intervals.